agenticplug.ai - Agentic Commerce Optimization company

 Short North Arts District

-The Short North Arts District is Columbus's premier gallery and dining corridor along North High Street, with 90% locally owned businesses spanning art galleries, restaurants, boutiques, and creative agencies.
-The district hosts a monthly Gallery Hop and was named one of APA's Great Places in 2019.
+The Short North Arts District is Columbus's premier gallery and dining corridor along North High Street, with more than 300 businesses, nearly 90% locally owned, spanning art galleries, restaurants, boutiques, and creative agencies.
+The district hosts a monthly Gallery Hop and was named one of APA's Great Places in America in 2019.

 Dublin and Westerville

-Dublin is a Columbus suburb that serves as headquarters for Cardinal Health, Ohio's highest-ranked Fortune 500 company.
+Dublin is a Columbus suburb that serves as headquarters for Cardinal Health, Ohio's highest-ranked Fortune 500 company at #15 in 2025.
 Westerville is home to Vertiv Holdings, a data center infrastructure company that debuted on the Fortune 500 in 2025.
 Both suburbs anchor a corporate office corridor along the I-270 outer belt.

 Easton and New Albany